SharkSnack/shiren-4/content/system/dungeon-features.md

 Occurs when you exit a shop without paying for merchandise, or if you enter an elite shop<br/>without showing an Invitation.

-- All enemies on the current floor change into shopkeeps.
+- All enemies on the current floor change into shopkeepers.
-- New shopkeeps are immediately generated until the 20 character limit is reached.
+- New shopkeepers are immediately generated until the 20 character limit is reached.
 - Enemy spawn cycle speeds up.
-(1 shopkeep every 5 turns)
+(1 shopkeeper every 5 turns)
 - Monsters that were on water, air, or wall tiles will warp to a room.
 - Monster house turns into an enforcer house.
 (Special monster house)

-Hostile Shopkeeps:
+Hostile Shopkeepers:

-- Status conditions are effective, including necklace moves like Darkroom.
+- Status conditions are effective, including necklace abilities like Darkroom.
     - Three Screams can be used to one-shot them in this game.
 - Ignore Sanctuary Scrolls.
 - Receive damage from thrown Gitan like normal.
 (Unlike Maneaters)